ywiyogo/dashhome/README.md

 ## API Key from OpenWeather

 * Signup at openweathermap.org and get an API key.
-* Create a file called `.env` in this project root folder and copy your API key as
+* Create a file called `.env` in this project root folder, copy your API key and set the update rate in milliseconds.

 ```
 API_KEY_WEATHER=<api_key>
+UPDATE_IN_MS=7200000
 ```

 ### Start the app in development mode (hot-code reloading, error reporting, etc.)